Trump: 'Wouldn't Bother Me' If FBI Talked With All Kavanaugh Accusers

 They are expected to compile their findings in a new report for the White House that it would then share with the Senate Judiciary Committee.
 The full Senate could then vote on Kavanaugh on Friday.

-The president was asked about whether he has a "Plan B" in case investigators substantiate the claims about sexual misconduct made by Christine Blasey Ford, Deborah Ramirez and Julie Swetnick — or the FBI discovers something else that could be problematic for Kavanaugh.
+The president was asked whether he has a "Plan B" in case investigators substantiate the claims about sexual misconduct made by Christine Blasey Ford, Deborah Ramirez and Julie Swetnick — or the FBI discovers something else that could be problematic for Kavanaugh.

 "Look, I'm waiting just like you," he said.
 "If they find something, I'll take that into consideration.
 Absolutely.
 I have a very open mind.
 The person that takes this position is going to be there for a long time."